4. Penaltys

 Expulsions are a way to penalize a Skater or Team Staff who has committed an act that is sufficiently dangerous or unsporting as to remove the individual from the game for that action alone.
 Negligent, intentional, or reckless actions should be considered for expulsion independently of their impact.
 A substitute must serve the penalty for an expelled Skater.
 If a Non-Skater is expelled, the team’s Captain will serve the penalty when possible (as a Blocker), but no penalty will be recorded for the Captain.

-The Head Referee is the only Official with the authority to expel a Skater, manager, coach, or similar Team Staff.
+The Head Referee is the only Official with the authority to expel a Skater, manager, coach or similar Team Staff.
 Other Officials may recommend expulsions to the Head Referee.